CIT

 Getting Started

-CIT requires Node.js 20+ and works out of the box with Cloudflare Images.
+CIT requires Node.js 20+ and supports multiple CDN providers out of the box.

 npm install -g cloud-images-toolkit